RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-09-24_Reddit_pull.md

 https://old.reddit.com/r/LeopardsAteMyFace/comments/1nqi7e9/she_supported_republican_efforts_to_cut_waste_and/ng7fxnc/

-She was literally manipuated by billionares like Rupert Murdoch and billionare Trump and billionare Twitter owner Elon Musk and insincere mockery messages.
+She was literally manipulated by billionaires like Rupert Murdoch and billionaire Trump and billionaire Twitter owner Elon Musk and insincere mockery messages.

 https://old.reddit.com/r/LeopardsAteMyFace/comments/1nqi7e9/she_supported_republican_efforts_to_cut_waste_and/ng7hcyg/

 Amazing that these people on Reddit comment sections believe drowning serious important nonfiction information about Russian information warfare with millions and millions of low-effort disposable comment messages isn't the problem.
-That people unable to get on the same page of serious topics, like refined knowledge of Wikipedia, isn't important - and more and more low-effort commenting is what the USA should be spenidng free time and spare time to educate the population with.
+That people unable to get on the same page of serious topics, like refined knowledge of Wikipedia, isn't important - and more and more low-effort commenting is what the USA should be spending free time and spare time to educate the population with.

 https://old.reddit.com/r/LeopardsAteMyFace/comments/1nqi7e9/she_supported_republican_efforts_to_cut_waste_and/ng7anml/